abhaypanwar00/QuizQuest-Flutter-Quiz-App/README.md

 A Flutter quiz app with user authentication, leveraging the Open Trivia DB API to fetch questions, and using Firebase for storing user data, managing leaderboards, and tracking quiz statistics.

+## Download the APK for Testing

+You can download the APK file for testing from the Releases section of this repository or can download directly from this link: [Download APK](https://github.com/abhaypanwar00/QuizQuest/releases/download/v1.0.0/QuizQuest.apk)

 ## Screenshots

 ### Authentication Screens